 The Lan Su Garden is small, taking up only one city block, but it is one of Portland’s premier gardens (along with the Portland Japanese Garden, the International Rose Test Garden, and Crystal Springs Rhododendron Garden, among others).
 You can tour the garden in an hour, but the longer you linger, and the more times you visit, the more you come to appreciate the beauty, tranquility, and harmony of the garden, and understand the philosophy and outlook on life that led to its creation.

-Lan Su Chinese Garden is open from 10:00 to 4:00 daily except for Thanksgiving, Christmas, and New Year’s Day.
-Admission is $12.95 for adults, $11.95 for seniors (62+), and $9.95 for children 6-18 and college students.
+Lan Su Chinese Garden is open from 10:00 to 4:30 daily in the winter and 10:00 to 6:30 in the summer.
+The garden is closed on Thanksgiving, Christmas, and New Year’s Day.
+Admission is $16 for adults, $15 for seniors (62+), and $13 for children 6-18 and college students (2025 prices).
 Children five and under are free.
-There are currently no Covid-19 restrictions.
+Annual memberships are available for $60 (one individual plus one guest per visit).
+Senior and student memberships are $40 (one individual).
+Family memberships (two individuals plus two guests ) are $100.
 You can find more information about the garden at the Lan Su website.

 The serenity and transcendent beauty of the Portland Japanese Garden make it one of my favorite places in the Pacific Northwest.
 Located in Washington Park in Portland’s West Hills, the garden overlooks downtown Portland, but it is worlds away from the hustle and bustle of the city.
 The tranquility that the garden aspires to is somewhat compromised by the 450,000 annual visitors that it attracts, but the beauty of the gardens make it more than worth visiting despite any crowds.